musicians-of-manoa/musicians-of-manoa.github.io/index.md

   <h2 id="guide">Website Guide<a class="anchorjs-link " aria-label="Anchor" data-anchorjs-icon="" href="#guide" style="font: 1em / 1 anchorjs-icons; margin-left: 0.1875em; padding-right: 0.1875em; padding-left: 0.1875em;"></a></h2>

   <p>This section provides a walkthrough of the Musicians of Manoa current interface and its capabilities.
 Currently, the website is primarily composed of mockup pages, including the following.
-You can find the website at this link <a  href="https://musicians-of-manoa.vercel.app/">https://musicians-of-manoa.vercel.app</a>.</p>
+You can find a live deployment of the website at this link <a  href="https://musicians-of-manoa.vercel.app/">https://musicians-of-manoa.vercel.app</a>.</p>

   <h3>Landing Page</h3>
   <p>The landing page is presented to users when they visit the top-level URL to the site.
 This page presents basic information about the project and buttons that will take them to other commonly used pages.</p>